Michigan State scraps in-person undergraduate classes for fall, Notre Dame suspends for 2 weeks

 Michigan State is in a different situation, as it had yet to hold move-in days for undergraduates.
 Its decision comes less than 10 days before students were slated to move back onto campus by appointment between Aug.
 27 and Aug.
 31. Both in-person and online instruction was scheduled to begin Sept.
 2.

-But Michigan State’s president, Samuel L. Stanley, had already started backing away from fall reopening plans.
+But Michigan State’s president, Dr. Samuel L. Stanley, had already started backing away from fall reopening plans.
 He sent an email to students and parents Aug.
-3 saying “if you can live safely and study successfully at home, we encourage you to consider that option for the fall semester" because most first year students would have course schedules that are completely online.
+3 saying, "If you can live safely and study successfully at home, we encourage you to consider that option for the fall semester," because most first-year students would have course schedules that are completely online.

 Michigan State's Tuesday announcement came with some exceptions -- for graduate programs and those in certain other colleges.
 Research initiatives will also continue.